kai9987kai/duckhunt/README.md

 **Read this program's postmortem at my [blog](http://konukoii.com/blog/2016/10/26/duckhunting-stopping-automated-keystroke-injection-attacks/)**
 <h3>Intro</h3>
-[Rubberduckies](https://hakshop.myshopify.com/products/usb-rubber-ducky-deluxe) are small usb devices that pretend to be usb keyboards and can type on their own at very high speeds.
+[Rubberduckies](https://hakshop.myshopify.com/products/usb-rubber-ducky-deluxe) are small USB devices that pretend to be USB keyboards and can type on their own at very high speeds.
 Because most -if not all- OS trust keyboards automatically, it is hard to protect oneself from these attacks.

-**DuckHunt** is a small efficient script that acts as a daemon consistently monitoring your keyboard usage (right now, speed and selected window) that can catch and prevent a rubber ducky attack.
-(Technically it helps prevent any type of automated keystroke injection attack, so things like Mousejack injections are also covered.)
+**DuckHunt** is a small, efficient script that acts as a daemon consistently monitoring your keyboard usage (right now, speed and selected window) that can catch and prevent a rubber ducky attack.
+(Technically, it helps prevent any type of automated keystroke injection attack, so things like Mousejack injections are also covered.)

 ![](http://konukoii.com/blog/wp-content/uploads/2016/10/duckhunt-screenshot.png)

 <h3>Features</h3>

 **Protection Policy**
- - **Paranoid:** When an attack is detected, keyboard input is disallowed until a password is input.
+ - **Paranoid:** When an attack is detected, keyboard input is disallowed until a password is entered.
 Attack will also be logged.
  - **Normal:** When an attack is detected, keyboard input will temporarily be disallowed.
-(After it is deemed that the treat is over, keyboard input will be allowed again).
+(After it is deemed that the treat is over, keyboard input will be allowed again.
 Attack will also be logged.
- - **Sneaky:** When an attacks is detected, a few keys will be dropped (enough to break any attack, make it look as if the attacker messed up.)
+ - **Sneaky:** When an attack is detected, a few keys will be dropped (enough to break any attack, make it look as if the attacker messed up.)
 Attack will also be logged.
  - **LogOnly:** When an attack is detected, simply log the attack and in no way stop it.

 **Extras**
- - Program Blacklist: If there are specific programs you neve use (cmd, powershell).
-Consider interactions with them as highly suspecious and take action based on the protection policy.
+ - Program Blacklist: If there are specific programs you never use (cmd, PowerShell).
+Consider interactions with them as highly suspicious and take action based on the protection policy.
  - Support for AutoType software (eg. KeePass, LastPass, Breevy)

 <h3>Setup</h3>